 By BOB CHRISTIE, Associated Press

-PHOENIX (AP) — The Arizona Senate Ethics Committee voted Wednesday to formally investigate online comments by a Republican lawmaker that appeared to blame the federal government for the recent massacre at a supermarket in Buffalo, New York. .
+PHOENIX (AP) — Counsel for the Arizona Senate Ethics Committee reported Friday on its investigation into online comments by a Republican lawmaker that appeared to accuse the federal government of a supermarket massacre in Buffalo, New York.

-The panel was tasked by the full Senate last week to review an online message Senator Wendy Rogers posted the night a young white man entered the market in a predominantly black neighborhood and killed 10 people. .
+The ethics committee was tasked by the full Senate in May to review the online message Rogers posted the night a young white man walked into a market in a predominantly black neighborhood and shot and killed 10 people.
 Authorities say the shooter posted a racist screed before the May 14 attack.

-As news of the mass shooting in Buffalo was just breaking out, Rogers tweeted, “Fed boys’ summer has begun in Buffalo.”
+As news of the mass shooting was just breaking out, Rogers tweeted, “Fed boys’ summer has begun in Buffalo.”

 Many in both parties interpreted that tweet to mean that Rogers blamed the feds for the attack, especially in light of Rogers’ history of conspiracy theories.

-The Senate, which is controlled by Republicans, could decide on disciplinary action ranging from a formal censure to expulsion once the report is completed.
+The Senate, which is controlled by Republicans and could adjourn for the year any day, could decide on disciplinary action ranging from a formal censure to expulsion.
 He could also drop the case without action.